cvknage/cvknage/content/blog/04-raspberry-pi-plexmediaserver.md

 ## Update Plex Media Server Automatically

-Whether you downloaded and installed Plex Media plex.tv or from the official repository with <a href="https://manpages.debian.org/bullseye/apt/apt.8.en.html" target="_blank" class="code-doc">`apt`</a>, it is easy to keep your installation up to date automatically.
+Whether you downloaded and installed <a href="https://www.plex.tv/media-server-downloads/#plex-media-server" target="_blank">Plex Media Server</a> from plex.tv or from the official repository with <a href="https://manpages.debian.org/bullseye/apt/apt.8.en.html" target="_blank" class="code-doc">`apt`</a>, it is easy to keep your installation up to date automatically.

 > **Note:**
 If you followed [Download and Install from plex.tv](#download-and-install-from-plextv), you first have to [Setup official Plex repository](#setup-official-plex-repository) before continuing.

-With the official Plex repository set up on your Raspberry Pi, you are now ready to automate the Plex Media Server update process.
+With the official <a href="https://www.plex.tv" target="_blank">Plex</a> repository set up on your Raspberry Pi, you are now ready to automate the <a href="https://www.plex.tv/media-server-downloads/#plex-media-server" target="_blank">Plex Media Server</a> update process.

 First, create a script file and make it executable with <a href="https://manpages.debian.org/bullseye/coreutils/touch.1.en.html" target="_blank" class="code-doc">`touch`</a> and <a href="https://manpages.debian.org/bullseye/coreutils/chmod.1.en.html" target="_blank" class="code-doc">`chmod`</a>:
 ```console